percona/everest-doc/docs/install/installEverest.md

     b.
 Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
 [These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.

     - If you do not specify a namespace, the `everest` namespace gets provisioned by default.

     - You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

         ??? example "Example"
             ```
             everestctl install --skip-db-namespace
             ```

-    **Alternative command**
+    **Install Percona Everest using the headless mode**

-    You can set multiple namepaces in the headless mode:
+    - You can set multiple namepaces in the headless mode:

         ```sh
         everestctl install --namespaces <namespace-name1>,<namespace-name2> --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
         ```
         Replace `<namespace-name>` with the desired name for your namespace.

         ??? example "Example"
             ```
             everestctl install --namespaces dev,prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
             ```

+     - If you do not specify a namespace, the `everest` namespace gets provisioned by default.

+     - You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

     To gain a deeper understanding of how to install different operators in various namespaces, refer to the [configure multiple namespaces](../use/multi-namespaces.md#configure-multiple-namespaces) section.